 Credit Optimization (30%)

 Credit readiness involves strategic profile management beyond simple score monitoring, examining payment history patterns and account utilization.
+Familiarize yourself with the credit score requirements agents should know for each loan type to advise buyers accurately.

 Debt-to-Income Management (30%)